ChrisTitusTech/website/content/posts/2020/ultimate-windows-setup-guide.md

 ## Customization

 I encourage people to fork this project and comment out things they don't like!
-Here is a list of normal things people change:
+Here are a list of normal things people change:

 - Uninstalling OneDrive (This is on in my script)
 - Installing Adobe, Chocolatey, Notepad++, MPC-HC, and 7-Zip